pl0xi/sftp.nvim/README.md

 ### Aliases

 You can define multiple server configurations (aliases) in your `config.lua`.
-To use a specific alias, pass it as an argument to the `:SFTPDiff` command:
+To use a specific alias, pass it as an argument to the `:SFTPDiff` or `:SFTPUpload` command:

 ```
 :SFTPDiff staging